 To take full advantage of your supply chain’s potential, you can use automation to enhance and simplify supply chain management.
 A centralized system gives you short- and long-term visibility into which vendors are essential, those who have the potential to become strategic partners, and those who need to be rehabilitated, replaced, or simply removed.
 Plus, a standardized list of approved vendors weeds out rogue spending and reduces your risk exposure.

 When the going gets tough, can your vendors rise to the occasion?
 How well does each supplier meet your delivery time, quality, and quantity requirements?
 This KPI measures each vendor’s ability to meet your evolving needs.

-The centralised, transparent, and accessible data library created by an AI-driven procurement suite can help you set a benchmark for supplier availability, such as 85%, 90%, or even 95%.
-You can then easily organise your supply chain by service level to ensure critical orders are routed to your most trusted suppliers automatically.
+The centralized, transparent, and accessible data library created by an AI-driven procurement suite can help you set a benchmark for supplier availability, such as 85%, 90%, or even 95%.
+You can then easily organize your supply chain by service level to ensure critical orders are routed to your most trusted suppliers automatically.

 3. Supplier Defect and Compliance Rates

 It doesn’t matter how quickly or cheaply an order is fulfilled by a vendor if the quality is lacking or your supplier fails to meet legal requirements for production, delivery, or materials.
 Measuring the percentage of non-compliant (i.e., defective) shipments received from a given vendor, these KPIs helps you track your suppliers’ quality and compliance performance.